aws-samples/amazon-mq-samples/activemq-samples/jms-transactions/README.md

 1. Java 11 or above.
 ActiveMQ 5.18+ require Java 11 or above.
 2. Apache Maven is required to build project.
 Install it from https://maven.apache.org/
 3. Install and configure AWS Command Line Interface(CLI) using instructions [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
+4. Ensure that you have an IAM Principal(user/role) with [AmazonMQFullAccess](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonMQFullAccess.html) policy attached to the users
-4. If you don't have the AmazonMQ for ActiveMQ broker then create as per the instructions below
+5. If you don't have the AmazonMQ for ActiveMQ broker then create as per the instructions below

 ## Creating the AmazonMQ ActiveMQ Broker

-1. Create a user with [AmazonMQFullAccess](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonMQFullAccess.html) policy attached to the users
-2. To create the broker using command line.
+1. To create the broker using command line.
 Run the following command
 ```
 aws mq create-broker \
  --broker-name test-broker-create-using-cli \